saadsaifse/intro-to-AI-hackathon/4. Ethics in AI/Tutorial.md

 ## AI and Employment

 Since the mid 20th century, technological development has lead to a period of extraordinary progress in automation.
 It seems clear that AI and robotics will lead to significant gains in productivity.
-Productivity gains through automation typically mean that fewer humans are required for the same output.
+Productivity gains through automation typically mean that a company or organization needs fewer humans for the same output.
 With AI and robotics, there is even less need for many kinds of dull, repetitive work.

-A study by Carl Benedikt Frey and Michael Osborne (2013) of Oxford University used a machine-learning algorithm to assess how easily 702 different kinds of job in America could be automated.
-They found that 47% of jobs could be done by machines over the next decade or two.
+A study by Carl Benedikt Frey and Michael Osborne (2013) of Oxford University used a machine-learning algorithm to assess how easily 702 different kinds of jobs in America could be automated.
+The results concluded that 47% of jobs in America could be done by machines over the next decade or two.

-The following 2 charts were published in 2018 by the OECD in a study (based on the study by Carl Benedikt Frey and Michael Osborne in 2013) that estimates the risk of automation for individual jobs based on 32 OECD countries that have participated in the Survey of Adult Skills (PIAAC).
+The following two charts were published in 2018 by the OECD in a study (based on the study by Carl Benedikt Frey and Michael Osborne in 2013) that estimates the risk of automation for jobs based on 32 OECD countries that have participated in the Survey of Adult Skills (PIAAC).

 <img src="https://www.economist.com/img/b/1280/969/90/sites/default/files/20180428_WOC328.png" width="500">